Rb49/Torrent/README.md

 # Torrent
-Implementation of a simplified Torrent file sharing network over a LAN
+A simplified Torrent file sharing network over a LAN